eclipse-che/che-docs/src/main/pages/setup-openshift/admin-guide.md

 Typically, setting  `terminationGracePeriodSeconds` to 540 sec is enough to cover all timeouts.

 - Some users may experience problems with websocket reconnections or missed events published by WebSocket connection(when a workspace is STARTED but dashboard displays that it is STARTING); Need to reload page to restore connections and actual workspaces states.

+## Update with stopping all workspaces
+TODO Describe here a case when there are DB migration or API incompatible changes and update with stopping all workspaces and Che Server recreation is required

 ## Delete deployments